vic9112/gem5-exercises/slides/02-Using-gem5/07-full-system.md

 <!-- _class: start -->

-## Creating your own disk images
+## Creating your own disk images (Optional)

 ---

-**Warning:**
+**Note:**
 Before starting, make sure you have the **QEMU GUI backend** installed.
 Packer relies on QEMU to boot and install the OS, and without a proper GUI backend the installation may fail.

+**Important:**
+This section is **optional**.
+You are **not required** to go through this process at least once — it is only provided for those who wish to try creating disk images manually.

 ---